Knock Knock (Monica song): Writing and recording

 "Knock Knock" was written and produced by Missy Elliott for Mass Confusion Productions, with additional production by Kanye West.
-The song contains excerpts from the opening piano riff of The Masqueraders' "tearful" 1977 single "It's a Terrible Thing to Waste Your Love."
+The song contains excerpts from the opening piano riff of The Masqueraders' "tearful" 1977 single "It's a Terrible Thing to Waste Your Love".
 Due to this band member and original writer Lee Hatim is also credited as a songwriter.
 West previously sampled the track in his own demo recording, "Apologize", which was recorded during the sessions for West's debut studio album, The College Dropout.
 The song was ultimately not used.
 "Knock Knock" was recorded by Carlos Bedoya at The Hit Factory Criteria in Miami, Florida, with further assistance from Marcella Araica.
 Scott Kieklak mixed the song, while mastering was overseen by Tom Coyne.
 Elliott also provided additional vocals.
-According to Rolling Stone, "Knock Knock" is a "cool and contemptuous" mid-tempo track with "steely keyboards and stony bass" that serve as "a gloating kiss-off to an inattentive partner."
+According to Rolling Stone, "Knock Knock" is a "cool and contemptuous" mid-tempo track with "steely keyboards and stony bass" that serve as "a gloating kiss-off to an inattentive partner".

 The song is one out of three Elliott-produced records on After the Storm, commissioned by J Records head and executive producer Clive Davis after the release of Elliott's acclaimed studio album Under Construction (2002) and the delay of Monica's original third studio album All Eyez on Me the year before.
-It was conceived during a studio session week in Miami in early 2003, and was produced as a sequel to "So Gone," another Elliott track.
+It was conceived during a studio session week in Miami in early 2003, and was produced as a sequel to "So Gone", another Elliott track.
 In an interview with MTV News at the 2003 BET Awards, Monica stated that "'Knock Knock' is [...] like a follow-up to 'So Gone,' just saying that, 'All right, we went through all that stuff, now it's time for you to get lost.
 This is the end of the road for you.'
 So, it's kind of like a 'get back' record."
 Commenting on the recording process, she added: "She [Elliott] doesn't have any fear [...]
-When she goes in the studio, her goal is to be creative and to give something new and she could care less what else is current.
+When she goes in the studio, her goal is to be creative and to give something new and she could care less [sic] what else is current.
 And she creates new trends by doing that."